BruceEckel/RethinkingObjects/README.md

 This repository uses the Pants build system, which runs under Linux.
-If you are either running on MacOS or Linux, you're ready to use this repository if you know how to use the terminal on those systems.
+If you are either running on MacOS or Linux, you're ready to use this repository if you know how to use the Linux terminal on those systems (although you might still need to install additional Python interpreters, described later in this README).

+We are using Pants version 2 here; there are differences in the commands from Pants V1.

 ## Windows Setup